 Some people suffer from a condition known as PKU and PKU prevents them from processing phenylalanine.

 Whether you have PKU or not, excessive levels of phenylalanine are not good for the brain.
 Research has shown that elevated phenylalanine can have many negative effects on mood.
-This would include depression and other psychiatric disorders (like schizophrenia).

-The elevation of phenylalanine in the blood is particularly harmful for infants in-utero as well developing children.
+The elevation of phenylalanine in the blood is particularly harmful for infants in-utero as well as developing children.

 The problem with much of the research around this substance is this: Many of the early studies weren’t designed correctly.
 That’s why it was originally thought to be safe but now is being proven to be far more dangerous than ever anticipated.